alrokayan/kubecsv/README.md

 *That's the result after the deployment of above homelab csv file*

 ## Edit
-The best way to edit csv is via a CSV Edit extention in Studio Code, using MS Excel, Using Google Sheets (import as csv/export as csv), or just a csv coloroing extention in Studio Code.
+The best way to edit csv is via a CSV Edit extention in Studio Code, or alterativlly: MS Excel, Google Sheets (import as csv, export as csv), or just a csv coloroing extention in Studio Code.

 ![homelab.csv.png](assets/images/csv-edit/homelab.csv.png)
 *That's how the csv file looks like openning it with janisdd.vscode-edit-csv*